of Relations || Diplomatic Representation || Travel

 Visits and Meetings || Agreements || Interest

-South Africa and Australia established diplomatic relations in 1947 and enjoyed very close political and economic ties.
+South Africa and Australia established diplomatic relations in 1947.
 As campaigns for international isolation of South Africa intensified in the 1970s and 1980s, successive Australian governments placed Australia firmly in the anti-apartheid camp, supporting UN resolutions against apartheid and implementing the oil, trade and arms embargo as well as sport boycott against South Africa.

 After the inauguration of the first democratically elected Government of South Africa in May 1994, relations were normalised and excellent relations are currently enjoyed under the auspices of the biennial Senior Officials’ Meeting between South Africa and Australia.

 South African Representation in Australia

 H E Mr M C J Van Schalkwyk

 High Commissioner Extraordinary and Plenipotentiary

 South African travellers to Australia need visas to enter the country.
 For more information contact the Australian

 If a visitor, during the six days before arriving in Australia, has visited a country declared by the World Health Organisation (WHO) to be infected with yellow fever, a yellow fever vaccination certificate will be required.

 Due to the ongoing COVID-19 pandemic, Australians have been urged not to travel internationally until they are fully vaccinated.
 Should a traveller not be fully vaccinated, he / she should follow the CDC’s recommendations for unvaccinated people.